Subodh2044/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/67131400/108599815-04846080-7359-11eb-9871-8177cdb6157c.png)

-The confusion matrix for the test dataset from logistic regression showed that the classifier was accurate 77.43% and misclassification rate is 22.57%.
+The confusion matrix for the test dataset from Logistic Regression showed that the classifier was accurate 77.43% and misclassification rate is 22.57%.
 The model predicted the true positivity rate to be 80.20% which is also a precision rate.
 The true negative and false positive rate is 73.97% and 20.05% respectively.
 The sensitivity rate which calculates how well the test can identify true positive is 79.37% whereas sepcificity rate which results in how well the test can identify true negative is 74.95% and prevalense rate that calculates how often the yes condidtion occurs in the sample is 43.89%.

 Classification Report